bioaster/biotracs/README.md

 # How to contribute?

-To contribute to the core project or to BioTracs applications, please refer to https://github.com/bioaster/biotracs
+To contribute to the core project or to BioTracs applications, please refer to the [contributing page](https://github.com/bioaster/biotracs/blob/master/CONTRIBUTING.md)

 <a name="license"/>